MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

-## Welcome to Command-Plugin based Interactive Calculator Application With Environment Variables Loading, Logging and Continuous Integration Concepts
+## Welcome to Command-Plugin based Interactive Calculator Application

-This is the interactive Calculator that performs the functions.
+This is the interactive Calculator that performs various functions.

-Addition
+     Add : To Perform Addition

-Subtraction

-Multiplication
+     Multiply : To Perform Multiplication

+     Subtract : To Perform Subtraction

-Division
+     Divide : To Perform Division

+     ClearHistory : Clear the History details

+     DeleteFromHistory : Delete History from the Dataframe / CSV file

+     Exit : To Perform Exit Operation

+     Greet : To Perform Greet Operation

+     History : To load the saved History Data

+     Menu : To List the Menu options

-### This Calculator can run in 2 modes
+### This Calculator runs in 2 modes

-1) Interactive Mode which is implemented using plugins
+i) Interactive Mode which is implemented using plugins

-2) Implementation of command pattern and REPL
+ii) Implementation of command pattern and REPL to perform Add, Subtract, Multiply and Division.

+## Main Features of this Project:

 Added a main.py file to serve as an entry point to this program and provided command line utilities.

 Covers REPL and command patterns with four basic commands add, subtract, multiply and divide.

-Implements a menu command to list available command and usage example.
+Has a Menu command to list available command and usage examples.

 Implemented Greet and Exit Commands

-Uses Plugin architecture to dynamically load new plugins.
+**Plugin System :** Uses Plugin architecture to dynamically load new plugins and allow seamless integration of new commands or features.

 Uses .env file to set environment variables